Robinhood vs. Stash

 - Encryption and security challenges

-- Invest with just $5
+- Invest with as little as just $5

-- Very simplified investing with fractional ETFs
+- Very simplified investing with fractional investing

 - High fees for small balance accounts